 Both Askew and Graham were, of course, Democrat governors.
-Interestingly, Bill Nelson served in the Askew administration as a legislative aide in the 1960’s.
+Interestingly, Bill Nelson served as a legislative aide to Askew in the 1960’s.

 To be fair, of course, the algae blooms are not Bill Nelson’s fault.
 Or Gwen Graham’s, or her father’s fault.
 But both Nelson and Graham held power decades ago when algae blooms choked state waters.